EngineeringLast Updated Jun 9, 20249 min read

 Testing in the cloud is valuable — not just for the success of your application, but for your whole development workflow.
 If you are already using cloud-based CI, the platform you use will already have built-in test runners, meaning it costs very little to get started and start reaping the benefits.

 The key to capturing the output from your tests and making effective changes is receiving detailed insights.
 The Insights dashboard makes CircleCI a good place to start your cloud testing.
-With Insights, CircleCI helps you monitor and optimize your workflows, enabling you to make informed decisions about your development and testing process.
+With Insights, CircleCI helps you monitor and optimize your workflows, and helps you make informed decisions about your development and testing process.

 To learn more about how you can use CircleCI to gain valuable, actionable insights into your development workflows, get started with a free plan today.